Louisiana Governor Jindal, likely White House contender, touts energy plan

 In May, Florida Senator Marco Rubio, another likely White House hopeful, grabbed headlines by saying: "I do not believe that human activity is causing these dramatic changes in our climate the way scientists are portraying it."

-Rubio later said he denied that legislation could stop the climate from shifting.
+Rubio later backtracked, saying that he was denying that legislation could stop the climate from shifting.

 In February, Senator Ted Cruz of Texas, a Tea Party favorite, said he believed current data does not prove that climate change is happening at all.

-Jindal, 43, has been a frequent visitor to early presidential nominating states such as New Hampshire, and has worked to brand himself as an idea generator.
+Jindal, 43, has been a frequent visitor to early presidential nominating states like New Hampshire, and has worked to brand himself as an idea generator.

 If Jindal decides to run, he would likely be part of a crowded field.
-Early polls suggest Jindal trails higher-profile Republicans such as Rubio and Cruz.
+Early polls suggest Jindal trails higher-profile Republicans like Rubio and Cruz.

 “There’s no reason to be coy.
 I’ve said I am thinking about running for president in 2016,” Jindal said, brushing aside early polling and saying he would not make a final decision before November.